Megwana/beammeup/README.md

 - Font Awesome: Used for all iconography. https://fontawesome.com/
 - Google Development Tools: Used to test/ troubleshoot any issues and find solutions.
- In addition, to review the websites responsiveness on different device dimensions.
+ In addition, to review the website's responsiveness on different device dimensions.
 - Github: Used to save and store all the files for Beam Me Up. https://github.com/enterprise?ef_id=3284471c0907111ab5f625fbdab0012a:G:s&OCID=AID2202670_SEM_3284471c0907111ab5f625fbdab0012a:G:s&msclkid=3284471c0907111ab5f625fbdab0012a
-- Multi device Website Generator: Link featured in the credits section.
+- Multi-device Website Generator: Link featured in the credits section.
 - Webformatter: To make the code easy to follow for marking. https://webformatter.com/

 ## 5. Testing

-I have tested this site of Google Chrome, Mozilla Firefox and Microsoft Edge and an iphone.
+I have tested this site on Google Chrome, Mozilla Firefox and Microsoft Edge, and an iPhone.

 ### Validator Testing